mathewajk/mathewajk.github.io/pages/about.md

 # **About Me**

 I am a second-year in the linguistics department at the University of Michigan.
+I'm a member of Dr. Savithry Namboodiripad's Contact, Cognition and Change Lab.

 Currently, I am working on change in constituent order flexibility through multiple projects.
 My primary research, which I am conducting for my Qualifying Research Paper, concerns the acceptability of non-canonical constituent orders among Japanese-English bilinguals in the greater Detroit area.